jamiehull/OATIS/README.md

 ![image](https://github.com/user-attachments/assets/e4ac1af4-0a93-4158-ac67-5d155ead418f)

 Once done, hit save.

+PLEASE NOTE: Any changes to the COM Port, or Pin configuration will require a server restart for these changes to take effect.\
+Controller config is uploaded to the Arduino on Server boot.

 ## Creating Trigger Groups
 Trigger Groups are used to group physical and logical triggers to target indicator lights.\